PoojaFirmware/CPrograms/Structure_union/linked_list/Readme.md

 2. **Find Intersection of Two Circular Lists**: Find the intersection point, if any.
 3. **Delete Alternate Nodes**: Delete alternate nodes in the circular list.
 4. **Multiply Two Numbers**: Multiply two numbers represented as circular linked lists.
-5. **Split Circular List into Halves**: Split into two equal or nearly equal parts.
-6. **Sort Circular List**: Sort the circular list in ascending order.
+5. **Sort Circular List**: Sort the circular list in ascending order.
-7. **Clone Circular List with Random Pointers**: Clone a circular list where nodes have random pointers.
+6. **Clone Circular List with Random Pointers**: Clone a circular list where nodes have random pointers.
-8. **Find Pairs with Sum in Circular List**: Find pairs of nodes that sum up to a given value.
+7. **Find Pairs with Sum in Circular List**: Find pairs of nodes that sum up to a given value.
-9. **Convert to Doubly Linked List**: Convert the circular list into a doubly linked list.
+8. **Convert to Doubly Linked List**: Convert the circular list into a doubly linked list.
-10. **Circular Buffer Implementation**: Implement a circular buffer using a circular list structure.
+9. **Circular Buffer Implementation**: Implement a circular buffer using a circular list structure.

----

 ## Conclusion

-This guide covers essential operations for singly, doubly, and circular linked lists, from basic manipulations to complex algorithms.
-Practice these to strengthen your understanding and prepare for C programming interviews.